Essay Competition Results 2024

 World in the palm of someone's hands

-We were thrilled to receive over a thousand entries for our Essay Competition 2023!
+We were thrilled to receive over a thousand entries for our Essay Competition 2024!

-Students from around the world submitted creative, optimistic, thoughtful essays on the topic of long-term thinking in their chosen field (see the full essay question below).
+Students from around the world submitted creative, optimistic, thoughtful essays on the topic of collaboration in their chosen field (see the full essay question below).
 Their brilliant essays have given us at OxBright another reason, if we needed it, to feel optimistic about the potential of this generation to drive the world forward.

 Watch our Awards Ceremony

-Essay Question 2023
+Essay Question 2024

-Most Outstanding Essay 2023
+Most Outstanding Essay 2024

 Her winning essay is available to read below.